Overcome Procrastination with EFT-Tapping

 - How can I help you?

-Often, the anxious part simply wants to be acknowledged, heard, or offered reassurance and encouragement.
+Often, the anxious part that is stopping you simply wants to be acknowledged, heard, or reassured and encouraged.

 EFT